 The end result is your very own web banner.
 The only way to get a gif, jpg or png is to either export it as a PDF or hit the PrintScreen button on your keyboard and paste it into MS Paint.
 There you can crop and change it and save it as an image.

-create web banner, how to make a banner in word, how to make a web banner, How to make a website banner, how to create a web banner, how to create a banner in word, how to make a website banner in word, create a web banner, create website banner, website banner
+create web banner, how to make a banner in word, how to make a web banner, How to make a website banner, how to create a web banner, how to make a website banner in word, how to create a banner in word, create a web banner, create website banner, website banner